Events

 Listening To An Event

-Listening to an event is as simple as calling the listen
+Listening to an event is as simple as calling the listen method on the Events facade.

 It's possible to listen to a WordPress action/filter: